factor-hmc/wasm-pipeline/README.md

 1. Make some changes to the LLVM FFI for Factor.
 The first is sort of a hack, the second can be rolled into a PR to improve the FFI (so you may not need to do it).

-If on MacOS, change the prelude to accommodate your location of the LLVM dynamic library
+If on MacOS, change the prelude to accommodate your location of the LLVM dynamic library.
+You will need to install LLVM if you don't have it already (https://llvm.org/docs/GettingStarted.html), as well as find where the dynamic library is located.

 ```forth
 << "llvm" {